mayembe-martin/software_architecture_schedules/features&responsibilities.md

 ## Feature breakdown
 0. The student logins into the system
-1. The system identifies the student and lets him enter to the app in student mode.
+1. The system identifies the student and let him enter to the app in student mode.
-2. “Teachers” button should be available in the central panel
+2. “Teachers” button should be available in the central pannel
 3. When the student presses the “Teachers” button, the system must redirect him to the teacher search window
 4. The student enters the info about the teacher in the search pannel.
 5. The system loads the information to the database in order to find the desired teacher profile